Traveling sucks sometimes, it’s a fact.

 Life on the road has the tendency to unravel and spiral out of control when we least expect it.
 The best-laid plans can fall apart at a moment’s notice, and there’s nothing any of us travelers can do about it.

 But this won’t keep me from traveling, and it shouldn’t discourage you either.

-Because each bad travel experience brings about a chance to learn, a reason to grow.
-Travel disasters happen for a reason, although it may not always be crystal clear at the time.
-When we travel, we sign up for uncertainty.
-It’s part of the adventure.
+Because each bad travel experience brings about a chance to learn, an opportunity to grow.
+When we travel, we sign up for uncertainty, and I wouldn’t have it any other way.

-Because my travel mishaps are minor compared to the problems many people face on a daily basis in places I’m simply passing through.
-I’ll never forget how incredibly fortunate I am to travel, even when I’m crashing and burning in an unfamiliar land.
+The following 12 travel mishaps are minor compared to the problems many people face on a daily basis in places I’m simply passing through.
+I’ll never forget how fortunate I am to travel, even when I’m crashing and burning and everything sucks.